p3r7/norns.el/README.md

 The default norns instance declaration is accessible through vars `norns-host` & `norns-mdns-domain`.

-On command execution, the maiden buffer (of the corresponding instance) will pop to current frame (can be disabled by setting `norns-maiden-switch-on-cmd` to `nil`) w/ method `norns-maiden-switch-fn` (defaults to `switch-to-buffer-other-window`).
+On command execution, the maiden or SuperCollider buffer (of the corresponding instance) will pop to current frame (can be disabled by setting `norns-repl-switch-on-cmd` to `nil`) w/ method `norns-repl-switch-fn` (defaults to `switch-to-buffer-other-window`).

-This new window will not steal focus, but one can change that by setting `norns-maiden-switch-no-focus` to `nil`.
+This new window will not steal focus, but one can change that by setting `norns-repl-switch-no-focus` to `nil`.

 ## Advanced usages